ag999git/python-book-2026/chapter-1-Python-Basics-I/Chapter-1-Jupyter-NB-basics.md

 •  Two main cell types:

-o  Code cells — contain executable Python code
+  - Code cells — contain executable Python code

-o  Markdown cells — for formatted text, headings, lists, images
+  - Markdown cells — for formatted text, headings, lists, images

 •  Each cell has its own run button (▶ on the left) and an execution number like In [1].